 Ticket Payment

-Participants in the Fleet Ticket Service Program will get an invoice every month, and you may pay the fines by mail.
-The check amount must match the invoice amount or the payment will not be accepted.
+Participants in the fleet ticket service program will receive an invoice every month in the fleet subsystem portal and you pay the fines by mail.
+The amount must match the invoice amount or the payment will not be accepted

 Mail your payment to: